 GDPR for Customers of Square Sellers

-If you are a EU resident, and are a customer of a business that uses Square, under the GDPR (the new General Data Protection Regulation standardising EU data privacy and protection laws that comes into effect on May 25th, 2018), you are entitled to make a data request from that business.
+If you are a EU resident, and are a customer of a business that uses Square, under the GDPR (the General Data Protection Regulation standardising EU data privacy and protection laws), you are entitled to make a data request from that business.

 Please take a look at Square’s GDPR FAQ’s for information on the GDPR and how it may apply to you.